 - Agree to participate in all quality management activities required by Trusted’s Quality Management Department

 - Provide professional work history to include the beginning and ending month for each position listed.
-A gap in work history that exceeds one year must be clarified in writing.
+A gap in work history that exceeds 6 months must be clarified in writing.